kyma-project/kyma/docs/serverless-v2/08-02-expose-lambda.md

     - Enter the API Rule's **Name** matching the lambda's name.

-    >**NOTE:** The APIRule CR can have a different name than lambda, but it is recommended that all related resources share a common name.
+    >**NOTE:** The APIRule CR can have a different name than the lambda, but it is recommended that all related resources share a common name.

-    - Enter **Hostname** to indicate the host on which you want to expose lambda.
+    - Enter **Hostname** to indicate the host on which you want to expose your lambda.

     - Select the lambda from the drop-down list in the **Service** column.